icon showing phone turned sideways

 • Short sentences

-• Active sentences (‘I kicked the ball is active’, whereas ‘the ball was kicked’ is passive).
+• Active sentences (‘I kicked the ball is active’, whereas ‘the ball was kicked’ is passive, and doesn’t tell you who did the kicking).

 Over last few decades, plain language laws have been passed in a number of countries, and it has heavily influenced government and legal communication.

-The recent international standard for plain language2 is based on a model of the reading process.
+The recent international standard for plain language2 moves beyond the word and sentence level, and is based on a wider model of what it means to read:

 Principle 1: Readers get what they need (relevant).